 Understand the definition and diagnosis of complex trauma and PTSD.

-Utilise trauma focused assessment tools, and integrate a systematic evidence based framework for complex trauma and ptsd within your current context of work and formulate a specialist, strategic treatment plan.
+Utilise trauma-focused assessment tools, and integrate a systematic evidence-based framework for complex trauma and PTSD within their current context of work and formulate a specialist, strategic treatment plan.

-The neurobiology of trauma, PTSD, Developmental trauma and dissociation.
+Learn more about the neurobiology of trauma, PTSD, developmental trauma and dissociation.

-Application of safety and stabilisation techniques to create a sense of internal and external safety within your clients.
+Apply safety and stabilisation techniques to create a sense of internal and external safety within their clients.

-Applying a trauma focussed framework to a specific cultural / spiritual belief system.
+Apply a trauma-focused framework to a specific cultural / spiritual belief system.

 The course comprises of 6 modules which contain a number of units.
 Each student will be assessed through their work by: